TAMULib/SAGE/README.md

 - [Deployment Documentation](https://github.com/TAMULib/SAGE/blob/master/DEPLOYING.md)
 - [API Documentation](https://tamulib.github.io/SAGE)

 Please feel free to file any issues concerning SAGE to the issues section of the repository.
-Any questions concerning cap can be directed to [helpdesk@library.tamu.edu]()
+Any questions concerning SAGE can be directed to [helpdesk@library.tamu.edu]()